hamidhassan85/data_analyst/Instructions/Labs/06-design-report-in-power-bi-desktop.md

 1. To modify the visualization type, in the **Visualizations** pane, select **Clustered Column Chart**.

+     > *It’s now possible to see the same data expressed by two different visualization types.*

      ![Picture 61](Linked_image_Files/07-design-report-in-power-bi-desktop_image58.png)

- *It’s now possible to see the same data expressed by two different visualization types.
-This isn’t a good use of the page layout, however, you’ll improve it in the **Enhance a Report in Power BI Desktop** lab by superimposing the visuals.
-By adding buttons to the page, you’ll allow the report user to determine which of the two visuals is visible.*

- *The design of the third—and final—page is now complete.*
+ *The design of the final page is complete.*

-## **Publish the report**
+## Publish and explore the report

-In this task, you'll publish the report to the Power BI service.
+In this exercise, you'll publish the report to the Power BI service and explore the published report behavior.

+> **Note**: You can review the remainder of the exercise, even if you don't have access to the online Power BI service to perform the tasks directly.

 1. Select the **Overview** page, then save the Power BI Desktop file.

 1. On the **Home** ribbon tab, from inside the **Share** group, select **Publish**.

-	*If you're not signed into Power BI Desktop already, you'll need to sign-in to publish.*
+    > *If you're not signed into Power BI Desktop already, you'll need to sign-in to publish.*

      ![Picture 67](Linked_image_Files/07-design-report-in-power-bi-desktop_image59.png)

 1. In the **Publish to Power** BI window, notice that **My Workspace** is selected.

-	*We won't go into detail about the different items within the Power BI service in this lab.*
+    > *We won't go into detail about the different items within the Power BI service in this lab.*

 1. To publish the report, select **Select**.
 This may take a few moments.

 1. When the publication has succeeded, select **Got It**.

-## **Explore the report**

-In this task, you'll explore the report that was published to Power BI.

-1. Open a Microsoft Edge browser, then sign-in at **https://app.powerbi.com**.
+1. Open a Microsoft Edge browser, then sign-in at **<https://app.powerbi.com>**.

 1. In the Microsoft Edge browser window, in the Power BI service, in the **Navigation** pane (located at the left, and it could be collapsed), expand **My Workspace**.

     ![Screenshot 2024-04-18 101424](https://github.com/afelix-95/PL-300-Microsoft-Power-BI-Data-Analyst/assets/148110824/346415bc-e559-4559-84b5-ef3a1f808461)

 1. Review the contents of the workspace.

-    1. *There are four types of items that can exist in a workspace, and we'll talk about **reports** and **semantic models**.*
+    - There are four types of items that can exist in a workspace, and we talk about **reports** and **semantic models**.

-    1. *You may need to refresh your Microsoft Edge browser if the semantic model is not visible.*
+    - You may need to refresh your Microsoft Edge browser if the semantic model is not visible.

-    1. *When you published the Power BI Desktop file, the data model was published as a semantic model.*
+    - When you published the Power BI Desktop file, the data model was published as a semantic model.

 1. To explore the report, select the **Sales Analysis** report.